TJXStyles/final_project/README.md

-# Comic Book Collector Database Final Project
+# Comic Book Collector Database
+## Final Project

 This is my final project for Bitmaker Labs.
 It is a comic book database to store your collected works.

-* Search for Comics
+* Search for comic books

-* Keep track of your comic books
+* Keep track of your comic books.

-* User reviews
+* Add comics to customizable collections.

-* Add books to your collections and create pull lists and email them to your local comic book shop
+* Create pull lists and email them to your local comic book shop.

+* Comic book reviews.

+* Share your collection with your friends and see their collection.

 * Uses [Comicvine api](http://www.comicvine.com/api/)